Kaweah Colony: Demise and legacy

-The colony ran into legal problems when they attempted to continue operations after the creation of the national park, which was California's first national park and only the third in the United States.
-A U.S. District Court in Los Angeles court convicted them of illegal logging on April 16, 1891.
-In January 1892, the Kaweah Cooperative Colony company was dissolved.
-For more than four decades some colonists attempted to gain government compensation for the loss of their logging claims but were not successful.
+This legal wrangling proved to be the colony's undoing.
+In January 1892, the Kaweah Cooperative Colony company was officially dissolved.
+For more than four decades thereafter some colonists attempted to gain government compensation for the loss of their logging claims under eminent domain law, but these pleas were also not successful.

 Kaweah lives on in name at Twin Oaks Community, a contemporary intentional community of 100 members in Virginia.
 All Twin Oaks' buildings are named after communities that no longer exist, and "Kaweah" is the name of the largest and most eco-featured residence.